Open Minds and Optimism: Keys to Solving the Climate Crisis

 These are, obviously, random, discrete solutions to a major problem.
 But there’s one more “solution” that is probably the most important one of all: We need open minds.
 Disaster news tends to make people afraid about the future.
 Fear closes minds.
 One thing we know is that humanity is the greatest problem-solving machine that ever existed and we have the responsibility to keep dreaming the impossible dream because the people who came before us were the ones who changed our lives.
 There are more and better solutions for the climate challenge waiting to be discovered if we are able and willing to keep our minds open.

 In the face of all this, we believe people like you — all over the world — deserve the information needed to improve public discourse, make more informed decisions and fight for a better future.
 Because the future doesn’t just happen.
 We create the future.
-This week, we are excited to bring you what we judge to be the most important stories of 2018: Solutions Thinking and Climate Change.
+With that in mind, we are excited to refresh one of our classic articles from the archives: Solutions Thinking and Climate Change.
 In case you missed it, this article discusses some of the solutions already combating the changing climate and invites readers to explore additional resources to stay even more informed.
 Our hope is that, like us, you’ll come away with a sense of optimism and promise, dispelling thoughts of doom that we can’t solve the climate crisis.

 Humanity is on the case: 100 Best Climate Solutions—And Why They’re Going to Work